 SEED is inspired by our communities and we aim to work together to understand and improve the uneven relationships between society, economy, and the environment to ultimately make a difference.
-Our communities are on campus, in our local area and worldwide.

 In the community